microsoft/microsoft-ui-xaml/dev/NavigationView/readme.md

 NavigationView is a complex control, which has a lot of internal states to store.

-Rendering of the menu items is being done through two ItemsRepeaters, one for the NavigationView in left mode, and one for the NavigationView in top mode.
+Rendering of the menu items is being done through three ItemsRepeaters, one for the NavigationView in left mode, one for the NavigationView in top mode and one for the overflow menu.
 For more on this, see [the rendering document](./docs/rendering.md).

 The selection is being tracked through a SelectionModel, which uses IndexPath tracking for hierarchical NavigationViewItems.